[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 You can find it by searching for "Copilot" in the trigger search box.

-3.2 Running the Prompt
+3.2 Run a Prompt

 This prompt has Document output configured and outputs a Word file with KPI data inserted.

-3.3 Creating the File (OneDrive)
+3.3 Create a File (OneDrive)

 Next, add "Create file" (OneDrive for Business).

-Set the following three items:
+Set three items.

 /) - File name: